Shakibasabri/Human-Resources-Data-Analysis/README.md

 - The Production Department has a high employee turnover.
 - The year 2011 had the highest number of new hires.

-## Algorithms

-The analysis mainly involves data exploration and visualization using Python libraries, including Pandas, Matplotlib, Seaborn, and Plotly.
-No specific algorithms are used.

 ## Libraries Used